ServerlessLife/vitepress-test/README.md

 lld -r
 ```

 This detaches the Layer from your Lambdas and removes the IoT permission policy.
-It will not remove the Layer as others might use it.
+It will not remove the Layer because others might use it.

 To also remove the Layer: